 Finding flying ants in your home can be particularly scary.
 Not because they have a deadly sting, but more because they resemble termites, or equally worse, they may be carpenter ants.

 Bullet ants, bulldog ants, jumper ants – call them what you want, these little buggers are dangerous as hell!
-The Myrmecia Gulosa is a big species of ants that are notorious for their painful stings and aggressive behaviour towards humans.
+The Myrmecia Gulosa is a big species of Australian ants that are notorious for their painful stings and aggressive behaviour towards humans.

 If you see a bull ant nest on your property, contact a professional pest controller to handle it.